jklebucki/AJKIOTSolution/README.md

 ## Android mobile app available
 Consent to test: [https://play.google.com/apps/testing/pl.ajksoftware.ajkiot](https://play.google.com/apps/testing/pl.ajksoftware.ajkiot)

 Link to the application on Google Store: [https://play.google.com/store/apps/details?id=pl.ajksoftware.ajkiot](https://play.google.com/store/apps/details?id=pl.ajksoftware.ajkiot)

 ---

-Coming soon: At the end of the week, on 07.06.2024, we will add information about the availability of the mobile application beta version for download on AppStore (TestFlight) and Google Play (open testing).
+Coming soon: At the end of the week, on 07.06.2024, we will add information about the availability of the mobile application beta version for download on AppStore (TestFlight).